LiquidRazor/ListDisplay/docs/api/list-display.createquerysource.md

 ## createQuerySource() function

-Creates a query-based data source (single-shot load + optional refresh).
+Creates a query-based data source with single-shot load and optional refresh capability.

 **Signature:**